 The ingredients for this delicious dish are very simple.
 Here's what you'll need.

 - Parmesan garlic sauce.
 You'll find a jar of this Buffalo Wild Wings Sauce in your local grocery store (I got mine at Target).
-Look in the condiment isles, where you'd find barbecue sauce or other marinades.
+Look in the condiment aisles, where you'd find barbecue sauce or other marinades.
 You can also easily make your own garlic parmesan sauce.

 - Cream cheese.
 We'll be using a whole container of this, adding tons of creaminess and richness to the sauce.
+(Note - if this is too much for you, you can swap half of it for Greek yogurt or even sour cream.)

 - Italian seasoning.
 Buy a container or make your own simple seasoning (I love using this homemade spaghetti seasoning mix!)